• Candid Collab

 How to Build an Effective Podcast Distribution Strategy

-So, you’ve put in the work - hours and hours spent finding the right guest on LinkedIn, conceptualising the episode, and even more hours editing the subtitles and video.
-Now it’s finally ready to go.
-But how will anyone know your latest podcast episode is live?
+So, you’ve put in the work — hours and hours spent finding the right guest on LinkedIn, conceptualising the episode, and even more hours editing the subtitles and video.
+Now your podcast is finally ready to go.
+But how will anyone know your latest episode is live?
+With over four million podcasts out there, the space is crowded — so how do you cut through the noise and attract listeners?

-I briefly discussed this in my previous podcast piece, but think about a hosting platform as your podcast’s cosy little home on the internet.
+I briefly discussed this in my previous podcast piece, but think of a hosting platform as your podcast’s cosy little home on the internet.

 • Buzzsprout: I prefer this one as it is so user-friendly.